Dead fish and litter spotted in Leeds nature reserve described as 'haven for wildlife' by council

-Leeds City Council to inspect Farnley Hall Fish Pond as images show dead fish and litter floating in water
+Dead fish and floating litter pictured in water as Leeds Council to inspect Farnley Hall Fish Pond

 Leeds City Council is planning to inspect Farnley Hall Fish Pond, where dead fish and litter have been spotted floating in the water.

-Dead fish have been spotted floating in the water, as has litter including a cone, drinks bottle and what appears to be a sign.
+Dead fish have been spotted floating in the water as well as litter including a cone, drinks bottle and what appears to be a sign.
 The pond was made a nature reserve back in 2004 and is owned by Leeds City Council.

 The Leeds City Council website describes the site as a ‘haven for wildlife’, but images show not all wildlife in the pond is thriving and dead fish can be harmful to other fish in the water.
 Leeds City Council was contacted for comment and confirmed staff would be sent to inspect the pond “as soon as possible”.